 The following steps should be taken when a registered brokerage ceases operation:

 - Notify the Saskatchewan Real Estate Commission by written correspondence and indicate the balance in the trust account.
 If there is a balance remaining in the trust account, the Commissionís permission is required on how it will be handled.

 - Complete the Commissionís Notice of Termination form for any registrants employed by or associated with the brokerage.

-Will my licence/registration be cancelled if I or my brokerage declare bankruptcy?
+Will my registration be cancelled if I or my brokerage declare bankruptcy?

-Declaration of bankruptcy does not necessarily mean cancellation of a license/Certificate of Registration.
+Declaration of bankruptcy does not necessarily mean cancellation of a registration/Certificate of Registration.
 If you or your brokerage declares bankruptcy:

 - Inform the Commission within five days and provide a Bankruptcy Statement of Affairs.